-We are a family-run whitewater rafting company based in Ashland, Oregon.
+We are a family-run whitewater rafting company based in Phoenix, Oregon.
 Our business adventure began when we opened our doors for our first trip on April 17th, 2011.
 It snowed and we thought “What are we doing?”
 At the time, we had three rafts, one van, a few nervous guides, and zero customers.
 Today we are humbled to be the trusted outfitter to thousands of visitors traveling to Southern Oregon, as well as the local’s choice when it comes to backyard adventures.

 Hard work pays off, and we are continuously motivated to provide better experiences for our customers.
 Our motivation to grow and reach new customers stems from our belief that being outside is simply good for the soul.
 The river captures moments when things are simple, things that matter are clear, and provides a platform for experiences that create lasting memories.